As the curtains fall on each football World Cup, the stadiums that once hosted the global sporting extravaganza undergo a series of pragmatic changes.

 Al Thumama Stadium, Al Khor

-Inspired by traditional woven caps, Al Thumama Stadium will see a reduction in seating capacity and repurposing for sporting facilities.
-The upper tier is earmarked for a boutique hotel.
+Inspired by traditional woven caps, Al Thumama Stadium has seen a reduction in seating capacity and repurposing for sporting facilities.

 What happened to the Brazil World Cup stadiums?